 Bullying is unwelcome or aggressive behaviour that involves a real or perceived power imbalance and can take many forms including physical, verbal, emotional or other types of intimidating or humiliating behaviours.
 The behaviour is often repeated and can occur on or away from the playing field, court or arena.

-viaSport recently conducted a survey among its provincial sport organizations to understand the perceived magnitude of this issue in B.C.’s amateur sport system.
+viaSport conducted a survey among its provincial sport organizations to understand the perceived magnitude of this issue in B.C.’s amateur sport system.
 Among those organizations responding to the survey, the results were as follows:

 - 94% believe sport bullying is a serious problem that needs to be addressed